T-boy96/pianokeys/README.md

 ## References

 - Tone js installation guide at: https://github.com/Tonejs/Tone.js
-- Idea, MP3 samples from: https://www.onlinepianist.com/virtual-piano
+- inspiration and MP3 samples from: https://www.onlinepianist.com/virtual-piano

 ### NOTE:

-- You have to find source path to Tone.js on your computer.
+- you have to find source path to Tone.js on your computer.
 - the characters that indicate pressable notes may differ from the ones on your keyboard.

 ### Plans: